Lawazantiya: Late Bronze

+In the 13th century BC, Hattušili III met and married Pudu-Heba, daughter of Pentipšarri, a priest of Šauška, in Lawazantiya.
+She was a strong promoter of Kizzuwatnean cults and traditions.

+For the Festival for Teššup and Ḫebat of Lawazantiya, see CTH 699.

 Location

 The city is known to have been part of the Kizzuwatna region.
-The earliest mention of the city comes from the Old Assyrian documents as a trading colony in Kaniš, where the place Luḫuzatia is often mentioned, which is common to Lawazantiya.
 Gojko Barjamovic considers Luḫuzatia and Lawazantiya to be two separate localities, with the former locating in Elbistan.
 Meanwhile Lawazantiya might be located at Sirkeli Höyük.
 Tatarli Höyük has also been proposed as the location based on cylinder and stamp seals found at that site.